-In the southeastern U.S.A, Altica flea beetles can be found in many different habitats depending on the species and its host plants, in landscapes or nurseries Altica litigata Fall can be found damaging crape myrtles, Lagerstroemia spp.
+In the southeastern United States, Altica flea beetles can be found in many different habitats depending on the species and its host plants, in landscapes or nurseries Altica litigata Fall can be found damaging crape myrtles, Lagerstroemia spp.
 (Lythraceae) (Jenkins et al. 2009, Renkema et al. 2014).
-Other common flea beetle species of this genus found in the southeastern U.S.A. of economic importance are Altica torquata LeConte, which is commonly found on grapevines (Vitis spp.)
+Other common flea beetle species of this genus found in the southeastern United States of economic importance are Altica torquata LeConte, which is commonly found on grapevines (Vitis spp.)
 (Vitaceae), and Altica sylvia Malloch, which is found on blueberries (Vaccinium spp.)
 (Ericaceae).
 Although these species may become pests because they feed on economically important plants, some flea beetles in this genus may be considered beneficial because of their significant use for bio-control of weeds (Wan and Harris 1997).
 Damage to vegetation, and life history patterns of common flea beetles, are very similar among Altica species with the major differences being host plant preference and control recommendations.

 Altica spp. have a worldwide distribution (Kostantinov and Vandenberg 1996).
 There have been 72 species in the genus Altica reported in America north of Mexico alone (Riley et al. 2003).
 Some of the more commonly encountered species and their host plants, in addition to the aforementioned species, are: